Security Learning Cultures

 Designing Security Future States

-the ATRiM Group 2.5 day Search Conference begins with selecting up to 30 employees across all levels of your organization to learn about turbulent and uncertain global security environments.
+the ATRiM Group 2.5 day Search Conference begins by selecting up to 30 employees across all levels of your organization to learn about turbulent and uncertain global security environments.
 Facilitators introduce the world of nonlinearity to human centered security thinking.

 The participants then evaluate the present state of their security for inherited myths from the linearity of classical physics and economics.
 They are introduced to new science and methodologies for designing a more effective and desirable security future state that includes planning-in-action to generate security learning cultures.